Skip to main content

 Step 4: Defining Scraping Tasks

-Our Celery workers need to know what to do.
-Create tasks.py:
+Our Celery workers need to know what tasks to execute.
+This is where we define those tasks—starting with a simple web scraping function.
+Create a file called tasks.py:

 from celery_config import app